-From Priscilla and Misty at Estes Unit to Nikia at Ferguson or Trishelle at Michael Unit, all of my Prison Wives knew their husbands prior to marrying them.
+From Priscilla and Misty at TDCJ Estes Unit to Nikia at TDCJ Ferguson or Trishelle at TDCJ Michael Unit, all of my Prison Wives knew their husbands prior to marrying them.

 Expanding ny list of services, Religious Ceremonies and Event Services that include Texas Prison Weddings often surprises people but, I’ve never turned down a Creative Request and I’m too old to start now.

 My reasons for going through the process to become a TDCJ Approved Officiant were based entirely on a request for Marriage from Misty.